ayushanandhere/HireMe/README.md

 ```

 This command will:
-- Build the Docker images for frontend and backend
+- Build the Docker images for the frontend and backend
 - Start the MongoDB database
 - Connect all services via a Docker network
 - Map the necessary ports to your host machine